Smoke Venting System for Quebec Way

 FDS Provides Fire Safety & Environmental Solution for Quebec Way

-When L&Q constructed its brand-new residential development Quebec Way, as part of a wider regeneration project in one of London’s fastest developing neighbourhoods, FDS Contracting (FDS) were able to design, supply and install compliant and effective smoke management and associated detection system.
+When L&Q constructed its brand-new residential development Quebec Way, as part of a wider regeneration project in one of London’s fastest developing neighbourhoods, FDS Contracting (FDS) were able to design, supply and install compliant and effective smoke venting and associated detection system.

 Situated in South East London, L&Qs’ Quebec Way development offers a stunning collection of residential apartments, surrounded by 5 acres of outdoor space with Russia Docks Woodlands nearby, offering glorious views from balconies and terraces.

 The scheme will contribute 151 private homes to almost 2,000 that are planned by Southwark Council as part of a 10-year regeneration plan.
-Appointed directly by M&E Contractor C Watkins Plumbing, FDS designed and supplied mechanical smoke ventilation, corridor environmental system and car park ventilation systems, as well as providing a complete installation and commissioning service.
+Appointed directly by M&E Contractor C Watkins Plumbing, FDS designed and supplied mechanical smoke ventilation, corridor environmental system and car park smoke ventilation systems, as well as providing a complete installation and commissioning service.

 The project was started in the June 2017 and finished in Summer 2018, taking a little over a year before full handover.